Electoral services privacy notice

 What personal information is being processed and what for

-The Electoral Registration Office keeps records about potential and actual electors; electors who register anonymously; voters; citizens; candidates & their agents; staff employed at an election or at the electoral registration canvass and individuals who assist with the booking and opening of polling stations.
+The Electoral Registration Office keeps records about potential and actual electors; electors who register anonymously; voters; citizens; candidates and their agents; staff employed at an election or at the electoral registration canvass and individuals who assist with the booking and opening of polling stations.

 These records may include the following (where required):

 - Dates of birth

 - Telephone numbers and email addresses where supplied

 - Unique identifiers (such as National Insurance numbers)

 - Scanned application forms and dates of any letters of correspondence, previous or any redirected addresses

 - Further evidence from certain individuals such as copies of their passport, marriage certificate or driving licence.

 - The reason an individual may require an absent vote, the individual’s signature and date of birth